Ten Lost Tribes: Scriptural basis

 The scriptural basis for the idea of lost tribes is : "In the ninth year of Hoshea, the king of Assyria took Samaria, and carried Israel away unto Assyria, and placed them in Halah, and in Habor, on the river of Gozan, and in the cities of the Medes."

-According to the Bible, the Kingdom of Israel and Kingdom of Judah were the successor states to the older United Monarchy of Israel.
+According to the Bible, the Kingdoms of Israel and Judah were the successor states to the older United Monarchy of Israel.
 The Kingdom of Israel came into existence c.
 930 BCE after the northern tribes of Israel rejected Solomon's son Rehoboam as their king.
-Ten tribes formed the Kingdom of Israel: the tribes of Reuben, Issachar, Zebulun, Dan, Naphtali, Gad, Asher, Ephraim, Simeon and Manasseh.
+Ten tribes formed the Kingdom of Israel: The bible does mention that the Kingdom of Judah consisted of the tribes of Judah and Benjamin.
+The bible does not specifically name the ten tribes but there are commentaries that say that they consisted of the tribes of Reuben, Issachar, Zebulun, Dan, Naphtali, Gad, Asher, Ephraim, Simeon and Manasseh.
 However it is not clear how Simeon, whose territory was within the Judean territory, could ever have been a part of the northern kingdom.
-Also the territory of Asher was basically Phoenician and Reuben was mostly overlapping with Moabite territory.
+Additionally the territory of Asher was basically Phoenician, and that of Reuben was mostly overlapping with Moabite territory.